 Poor oral hygiene causes the accumulation of plaque on the gums and tongue.
 Dental plaque is a sticky colorless film that is made from bacteria and food debris.
 These bacteria can cause oral diseases and overall health problems.

-- Oral diseases and infections: certain oral diseases or infections may be more common in the elderly due to their compromised immune systems, such as gum disease (bacterial infection) and oral thrush (fungal infection).
+- Oral diseases and infections: certain oral diseases or infections may be more common in the elderly due to their compromised immune systems, such as gum disease (bacterial infection in the gums) and oral thrush (fungal infection).
 Also, poor oral hygiene can cause white tongue.

 - Oral ulcers and sores: they can cause serious health problems.
 Ulcers and sores make it hard for the elderly to eat food and drink, which affects their overall health.